natalieduerr/cinefile/README.md

 ## What to know before running
 1. If you don't already have it, [install npm](https://www.npmjs.com/get-npm).
-   * You can check if you have npm on your machine by running `npm -v`
+   * You can check if you have npm on your machine by running `npm -v` in Terminal
 2. Our application is NOT responsive, please run on a 1024px screen or larger